2020 Sponsorship Opportunities

 What’s Out There® Weekends: Hosted in different cities every year, What’s Out There® Weekends bring to light the unique landscape legacy and local character of each city as reflected by its publicly accessible parks, gardens, plazas, cemeteries, memorials, and neighborhoods.
 Engaging large and diverse audiences (typically 1,000+), this program offers two days of free, expert-led tours of more than two dozen sites that demonstrate the region’s diverse landscape legacy, encouraging participants to discover the little-known design history of places they may pass every day.

-Commensurate with sponsorship level, you have the opportunity to include your logo on the event web-page, in the printed guidebook, in the online city guide, and more.
+Commensurate with sponsorship level, you have the opportunity to include your logo or your name on the event web page, in the printed guidebook, in the online city guide, and more.

-Annual Excursion at the ASLA Conference on Landscape Architecture 2019: To kick off the American Society of Landscape Architects (ASLA) Conference on Landscape Architecture 2019 in San Diego, California, TCLF will host a daylong excursion in Palm Springs, California, on November 14.
-The day will include expert-led tours of iconic sites in and around Palm Springs, transportation, lunch, and the opportunity to socialize with landscape architects and garden enthusiasts.
-Sites included on the excursion will be announced in the spring.
-Transportation will be available for guests interested in traveling to San Diego to attend the ASLA Conference.
+Annual Excursion and Stewardship Excellence Award Reception at the ASLA Conference on Landscape Architecture 2020: Miami, Florida: To kick off the American Society of Landscape Architects (ASLA) Conference on Landscape Architecture 2020 in Miami, Florida, The Cultural Landscape Foundation (TCLF) will host a daylong excursion in Miami, on Thursday, October 1, 2020.
+Curated by TCLF Board member Raymond Jungles, FASLA, founding principal of the landscape architecture firm Raymond Jungles, Inc., the day will include expert-led tours of iconic sites in and around Miami, transportation, lunch, and the opportunity to socialize with landscape architects and garden enthusiasts.
+Tickets, which are $1,000 per person, are limited to 50 guests, and the excursion typically sells out in early June.
+Sites included on the excursion will be announced in spring 2020

-Commensurate with sponsorship level, you can use your complimentary registration to interact with landscape architects and allied practitioners, have your logo on the event web-page and on event e-blasts, and more.
+Commensurate with sponsorship level, you can use your complimentary registration to interact with landscape architects and allied practitioners, have your logo or name on the event web-page and on event e-blasts, and more.

-Silent Auction at the ASLA Conference on Landscape Architecture 2019: Held in one of the largest booths at the ASLA Conference on Landscape Architecture 2019, TCLF's annual silent auction features more than 90 pieces of art created by landscape architects, architects, artists, photographers, and others.
-This year’s auction will be held in San Diego, California, on November 16-17.
-Auction proceeds benefit the Pioneers oral history program.
+Silent Auction at the ASLA Conference on Landscape Architecture 2020: Held in one of the largest booths at the ASLA Conference on Landscape Architecture, TCLF's annual silent auction features more than 90 pieces of art created by landscape architects, architects, artists, photographers, and others.
+This year’s auction will be held in Miami, Florida, on October 3-4, 2020.
+Auction proceeds benefit the Pioneers of American Landscape Design Oral History Project.

-Commensurate with sponsorship level, you have the opportunity to include your logo on the event web-page, on each piece of art’s wall plaque, on the online bidding site, and more.
+Commensurate with sponsorship level, you have the opportunity to include your logo or name on the event web-page, on each piece of art’s wall plaque, on the online bidding site, and more.

 Garden Dialogues: Launched in 2012, Garden Dialogues brings together garden owners and landscape architects/designers to reveal the creative process, the give and take, and the collaboration that yields a great garden.
 This unique program offers small groups the opportunity to experience some of today’s most beautiful gardens created by some of the most accomplished landscape architects and designers currently in practice.
 Taking place across the country from March through October, the tours cater to audiences that are limited to 20-30 people, offering them the chance to be part of the conversation among owner, designer, and, if appropriate, other significant contributors to the garden’s design (e.g., architect, master gardener, historian).